 The Border Battle upset magic the Badger men conjured last weekend did not carry over for the Wisconsin women as they were swept by the No. 1 Minnesota Golden Gophers, losing the second game at Saturday’s Fill the Bowl event 4-0.

 Senior goalie and team captain Alex Rigsby summed it up succinctly: "I'm tired of losing to this team."

-There's nothing to do about it, of course, but go out there and put goal on the board.
+There's nothing to do about it, of course, but go out there and put goals on the board.
 In Friday's game, Wisconsin looked determined to end the drought.
-On Saturday, however, the looked out-matched and under-prepared for the competition.
+On Saturday, however, they looked out-matched and under-prepared for the competition.

 "I thought we came out with a lot of energy in the second period," said Rigsby.
 "In between periods we went in the locker room and refocused and were like 'you know what, we can do this, we just need to create our own energy and create our own goal.'"